anynines/klutchio/crossplane-api/README.md

 #### Install Crossplane Functions

 Additionally, we install composition functions.
-Composition functions (or simply “functions”) are Crossplane extensions that template Crossplane resources.
-Crossplane uses these functions to determine which resources to create when a composite resource (XR) is created.
+Composition functions (or simply "functions") are Crossplane extensions that template Crossplane resources.
+Crossplane uses these functions to determine which resources to create when a data service instance is created.
 To verify that the composition functions are correctly installed, use the following command:

 ```bash
 kubectl get function